amiteliav/CSD-Audio-Only/README.md

 └── ...
 ```
 * **`doc/Figures/`**: Contains the figures used in this repository
+* **`doc/Presentation_EUSIPCO_2024.pdf`**: Presentation slides for the paper, presented as a special session at EUSIPCO 2024.
 * **`CSD_model.py`**: PyTorch implementation of our proposed CSD model.<br/>
 * **`Inference.py`**: This file provides a demonstration of how to use the CSD model for inference. <br/>
 It includes code for generating a random input of the same shape as the model's expected input and then using the model to generate predictions.
 Additionally, it prints the model's summary.

+## 📄 Presentation
+The presentation slides for this paper are available in the doc/ folder:
+presentation.pdf: Provides an overview of the research, methodology, and results presented in the paper and published at the EUSIPCO 2024 conference.

 ## 📌 Overview